margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the childlike qualities of people
 * Grateful for vintage interior design
 * Grateful for the people working with Hutchison
-* Grateufl for people working in law and doing the right thing
+* Grateful for people working in law and doing the right thing
 * Grateful for people enjoying Disney Land
 * Grateful for people in DC engaging in interfaith
 * Grateful for the physical representation of lifting people up